 The clock, on the side of the tower of the Old Town Hall on Old Town Square, strikes the top of the hour and puts on a little glockenspiel show daily from 9:00 to 21:00 (until 20:00 in winter).

 This vast and sprawling complex has been the seat of Czech power for centuries.
-It collects a wide range of sights, including the country's top church, its former royal palace, a higgledy-piggledy lane, and an assortment of history and art museums.
-While it's imposing and a bit intimidating to sightseers, the casual visitor finds that a quick and targeted visit is ideal.
+It collects a wide range of sights, including the country's top church, its former royal palace, and an assortment of history and art museums.
+The castle is Prague's most crowded sight and can be a bit intimidating to sightseers, but the casual visitor will find that a quick and targeted visit is ideal.
 While you can enter the grounds for free, most sights require tickets.

 As one of the city's most crowded sights, the castle is awash in visitors during peak times (9:30–12:30, especially May–Sept).
 St. Vitus Cathedral’s free-to-visit vestibule is often packed; sights that require paid entry — including at the cathedral — are less jammed.

 In its heyday, Strahov Monastery had a booming economy of its own, with vineyards, a brewery, and a sizable beer hall — all open once again.
 You can explore the monastery complex, check out the beautiful old library, and even enjoy a brew (no longer monk-made, but still refreshing).
 While the grounds are free to explore, the library requires a ticket.

 For more than 700 years, this has been the most important synagogue and the central building in the Jewish Quarter.
 While the exterior seems simple compared to ornate neighboring townhouses, the interior is atmospherically 13th-century.

 For many visitors, this house of worship—today used as a memorial ro Holocaust victims—is the most powerful of the Jewish Quarter sights.
 It's now part of the Jewish Museum in Prague, a collection of sights that share opening hours and the same admission tickets.